leosanchezsoler/leosanchezsoler/README.md

 ## Skills and Experience

-Here you can check out the main programming languages I use on a daily bases.
+Here you can check out the main programming languages I use on a daily basis.
 I love exploring new frameworks and disciplines, though.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=leosanchezsoler&theme=onedark&layout=compact)](https://github.com/anuraghazra/github-readme-stats)